SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 ### New Code

 You can set a New Code definition for each branch.
 This is especially helpful if you are likely to develop and release multiple versions from the branch.
-See the [Defining New Code](/project-administration/new-code-period/) documentation for more information.
+See the [Defining New Code](/project-administration/new-code-period/) documentation for more information, and look at the [Clean as you code](/user-guide/clean-as-you-code/) strategy to learn how to implement this best practice.

 ### Quality Gate